 Securing access to vaccines

 Through Advance Purchase Agreements with individual vaccine producers, the Commission secured the right to buy a specified number of vaccine doses in a given timeframe and at a given price.
 In return, the Commission financed a part of the upfront costs from the €2.7 billion Emergency Support Instrument.
-This funding was considered a down-payment on the vaccines that Member States purchase.
+This funding was considered a down-payment on the vaccines that Member States purchased.

 Objectives of the strategy